-Table 1: Unmanned amateur radio stations in Switzerland in the frequency range 1 240-1 300 MHz

 Unmanned stations are more or less in continuous operation, while manned stations only transmit sporadically.
 However, there is no database about the manned stations.

 In Switzerland, the frequency range 1240–1300 MHz is assigned to the amateur and amateur-satellite service on a secondary basis with the following additional restrictions: